 During the 90 minutes, I do my best to turn off any distractions.
 I make it a game to see how much work I can get done in those 90 minutes.

-Next, I check email, Slack, and Facebook for 15 minutes -- making sure to work on the highest priority messages first.
+Next, I check email, Slack, and social media for 15 minutes -- making sure to work on the highest priority messages first.
 You'd be surprised how many messages you can read and respond to when the clock is ticking.
 This allows me to get back to people every two hours which is pretty responsive in most cases.
 I leave the non-urgent messages for my admin time (after lunch and right before I end for the day).

 Finally, for the break, I step away from my desk and do something physically active for 15 minutes.
 This can be…